kedarkrishnan/Developers-Diary/Sublime-Bare-Bones/Ch2.md

 7. [Angular JS](#angular-js)

 ### Emmet
-This tool helps in high speed HTML coding.
+This package helps in high speed HTML coding.
 The most manual effort in HTML coding goes mainly in putting in the starting ending tags for each element.
-This tool helps you in reducing this typing.
+Emmet helps you reduce this typing.
 With Emmet you go from this:
 <img src="./images/emmet-abbreviation-1.png" alt="Emmet abbreviation">